ArigalaAdarsh/AutomaticAudioCaptioning/README.md

-# Lightweight Model for Automatic Audio Captioning (ICASSP 2026 Submission)
+# ENHANCING AUDIO CAPTIONING WITH AUXILIARY AUDIOSET SEMANTICS (ICASSP 2026 Submission)

 This repository provides the **official implementation** of our lightweight model for **Automatic Audio Captioning (AAC)**, submitted to **ICASSP 2026**.
 It includes training, evaluation, and caption generation code for the **Clotho** and **AudioCaps** datasets, with support for **ConvNeXt-based audio encoders** and **BART-based decoders**.